iLeonidze/RC4A.js/README.md

 ###[Go to RC4A for PHP on GitHub](https://github.com/iLeonidze/RC4A.php)

 No dependecies!
 No OpenSSL required.
+Javascript, NodeJS, PHP compatible.

 ## How to add to project
 JavaScript: